 A closer look at the biggest achievements of Ian McKellen.
 Awards, milestones, and records that define success.

-In 1981, Ian McKellen won a Tony Award for Best Actor in a Play for his performance in Amadeus.
+In 1981, Ian McKellen won the Tony Award for Best Actor in a Play for his performance in 'Amadeus'.

-In 1991, Ian McKellen was knighted by Queen Elizabeth II, recognizing him as a British cultural icon.
+In 1991, Ian McKellen was knighted by Queen Elizabeth II for his services to the performing arts, solidifying his status as a respected figure in British culture.

-In 1991, Ian McKellen was knighted for his services to the performing arts.
+In 1991, Ian McKellen was knighted in the New Year Honours for services to the performing arts.

-In 1999, Ian McKellen received an Academy Award nomination for his performance in the movie "Gods and Monsters".
+In 1999, Ian McKellen received an Academy Award nomination for his performance in 'Gods and Monsters'.

 In 2001, Ian McKellen received the Artist Citizen of the World Award in France.